binnyva/gatsby-garden/_notes/Understand by Explaining.md

 ---
-title: "Understand by Explaining"
+title: 'Understand by Explaining'
 tags:
   - zettelkasten
   - learning
 ---

 You will know how well you understood something only when you explain it to someone else. [[Permanent notes]] will serve this ‘self-test’ purpose.